-8 extra beads: in doing a practice of counting the number of repetitions of the mala, 100 are counted as completed.
-The remaining are said to cover errors or omissions.
-The 8 are also said to be an offering to god and guru.
+In the practice of counting the number of repetitions of the mala, 100 beads are counted as completed, with the remaining 8 beads being offered to god and guru and used to cover errors or omissions.

-Sun and earth: the diameter of the sun is 108 times the diameter of the earth.
-The distance from the sun to the earth is 108 times the diameter of the sun.
+The diameter of the sun is 108 times the diameter of the earth, while the average distance of the moon from the earth is 108 times the diameter of the moon.

 As per Sanatan Dharma (Hinduism), karma is of three kinds: